Fabiopmfilho/pomodoro/README.md

 - To adjust the duration of the Pomodoro, modify the `initialDuration` constant in the `PomodoroTimer.tsx` file.
 - To change the visual style of the circular timer, refer to the documentation of the `react-countdown-circle-timer` library.

+## Next steps

+- Add timer duration customization.
+- Add a task list with a checkbox for completed tasks.

 ## Contribution

 Contributions are welcome!
 Feel free to open issues and pull requests to suggest improvements, fixes, or add new features.